K-124 (Kansas highway)

 K-124 was a 1.0 mi east-west state highway in the U.S. state of Kansas.
 K-124's western terminus was at K-14 and, until 1966, K-129 in the city of Beloit and the eastern terminus was at U.S. Route 24 (US-24) in Beloit.
 It is now known as East Main Street.

 Route description

-K-124 began at an intersection with K-14 and travelled west for 1.0 mi through the city of Beloit before ending at US-24.
+K-124's western terminus was at an intersection with K-14 in the city of Beloit.
+The highway travelled east along East Main Street through a residential area.
+After 1.0 mi the highway reached its eastern terminus at US-24 near the eastern border of Beloit.

 K-124 was not included in the National Highway System.
 The National Highway System is a system of highways important to the nation's defense, economy, and mobility.
 K-124 did connect to the National Highway System at its eastern terminus, US-24.

 History

+US-24 originally entered the Beloit on Asherville Road.
+The highway then curved north becoming Brooklyn Avenue until reaching Elliot Street where it turned back west.
+It then intersected River Street, where it turned north and crossed a series of railroad tracks.
+After crossing the tracks, US-24 turned west onto East South Street then intersected K-14.
+US-24 followed K-14 north through the city to its current alignment.